yi213-robotic/yi213-robotic/README.md

 Ph.D. in Robotics and AI at the University of New Hampshire.

-My research centers on **efficient planning algorithms with rigorous guarantees for trustworthy robotic autonomy**.
-In particular, I develop algorithmic and theoretical foundations for motion planning and robotic decision-making in complex dynamical systems and challenging problem settings.
+My research centers on **efficient planning algorithms for trustworthy robotic autonomy**.
+I develop algorithmic and theoretical foundations to help autonomous system act safely, reliably, and efficiently in complex settings.

 ## Research Pillars